Is that a bird’s nest or is it spaghetti? Have you ever asked that question when looking into a IT wiring closet?

 On the map, you immediately see that all five users are plugged into the same switch, which happens to be at the very end of a daisy-chain of switches.
 And one of those switches has its uplink speed fixed at 100 Mbit/s instead of the expected auto-negotiate at 1 Gbit/s.

-- Onboarding a new client
+- Your MSP is onboarding a new client

 A new client—congrats!
 You’ve already done some initial investigation, issued a quote, and won the deal, but now you need to eliminate any surprises.